 Here at Sync, our whole mission is to build a product that solves these issues and empowers developers from all company sizes to reach a new level of cloud infrastructure efficiency and align them to business goals.

-Our first product is an Autotuner for Apache Spark which profiles existing workloads from EMR and Databricks, and provides data engineers an easy way to obtain optimized configurations to achieve cost or runtime business goals.
-We recently released an API for the Autotuner which allows developers to programmatically scale the optimization intelligence across all their workloads.
+Our first product is an Gradient for Apache Spark which profiles existing workloads from EMR and Databricks, and provides data engineers an easy way to obtain optimized configurations to achieve cost or runtime business goals.
+We recently released an API for the Gradient which allows developers to programmatically scale the optimization intelligence across all their workloads.

 We’re passionate about solving this deep and extremely complicated problem.
 In our next post we’ll discuss possible solutions and their tradeoffs.
 Please feel free to follow us on Medium to keep in the loop for when we release the next article in this series.